 What size should my Dutch oven be?

-To have a perfect round bread, you need to use a 5 quart or 7.5 quart Dutch oven.
+To have perfect round bread, you need to use a 5-quart or 7.5-quart Dutch oven.

 Ingredients you will need for this recipe.

-- Salt – Salt is a most so don't forget it
+- Salt – Salt is a must so don't forget it

-- Make a ball with the dough and flour well with the flour of your choice
+- Preparing the bread: Make a ball with the dough and flour well with the flour of your choice (all purpose, corn flour, whole wheat.
+This will prevent the dough from sticking to the bottom of the cast iron.

-- Put the dough in a Dutch Oven, cover with the lid and bake for 25 minutes, then remove the lid and bake for another 15 to 30 minutes,
+- Cooking the bread: Put the dough in a cast iron casserole dish, cover with the lid and bake for 25 minutes, then remove the lid and bake for another 15 to 30 minutes, until the bread is golden brown.
+Let cool on rack.